C191068/Ali_Khatami_EtherJs4/README.md

 RPC full form is Remote Procedure Call and it stands for a connection to a blockchain node <br>
 that somebody is running <br>

+The RPC URL conncts us to make API calls and to interact with blockchain nodes <br>